DanCag/TOPOS/README.md

 * `required_data` contains the necessary files for running TOPOS
 * `test_set` contains the test set used in the study and a the ccle test set that is used as example in this tutorial.
 The test set file is heavy (7.9 GB) and it needs strong computational resources to be imported and processed.
-To run TOPOS on this file I have used a workstation with a RAM of 188 GB and 48 cores.
+To run TOPOS on this file I have used a workstation with a RAM of 188 GB and 48 cores and the computation took ~ 20 minutes.

 Usage
 -----